 - Allotment or quota leases. - Any Federal Excise Tax (FET) refund claimed, if the FET was included in fuels purchase cost. - Hedging (futures contract) profits or losses. - Refunds claimed for marketing charges which were withheld.
-(For example, Cotton Inc. refunds or Dairy Refund Payment Program refunds.) - Equity or premium payments on CCC loans transferred to someone else (money received above the face value of the loan). - Real estate tax rebates for land preservation. - Income from renting or leasing of livestock. - Income from renting or leasing of tractors, trucks, etc.

-- Road tax refunds. - Sale of water.
-In areas of the West, operations with irrigation rights have been able to sell a portion of their annual water allotment to municipal, commercial, and other industrial users. - Sale of soil. - Sale of value-added goods from farm commodities. - Payments received for cell phone towers, access roads, etc., in which the operation receives an ongoing payment for their presence on the farm. - Carbon credits
+(For example, Cotton Inc. refunds or Dairy Refund Payment Program refunds.) - Equity or premium payments on CCC loans transferred to someone else (money received above the face value of the loan). - Real estate tax rebates for land preservation. - Income from renting or leasing of livestock. - Income from renting or leasing of tractors, trucks, etc. - Road tax refunds. - Sale of water.
+In areas of the West, operations with irrigation rights have been able to sell a portion of their annual water allotment to municipal, commercial, and other industrial users. - Sale of soil. - Sale of value-added goods such as cheese, cider, jam, wine, milk, butter, honey, jerky, etc., IF these were part of the farm operation and NOT part of a separate business. - Payments received for cell phone towers, access roads, etc., in which the operation receives an ongoing payment for their presence on the farm. - Carbon credits operation had no sales, choose crops if the value of cropland on the operation exceeds the value of any livestock.
+Otherwise, choose livestock.

-Item 4: Largest Portion of Gross Value of Sales
+Item 4 - Largest Portion of Gross Value of Sales

 Ask the respondent to select the category (crop or livestock) which, in the operator's opinion, represents the largest portion of this operation's gross value of sales.
-If the operation had no sales, choose crops if the value of cropland on the operation exceeds the value of any livestock.
-Otherwise, choose livestock.
+If the